 To illustrate, think of vacillate as a word you might use to describe a classmate who can’t commit to a regular time for study group meetings, despite insisting that everyone attend.
 In terms of etymology, vacillate comes from the Latin word vacillare, meaning “to be unsteady, totter, be weak or inconstant; waver.”

 Official Definition: (adj.)—coming from strong emotions and not from logic or reason

-The term visceral is another one of the college words on our list that has both a clinical meaning and a practical one.
-Merriam Webster lists this latter definition as “coming from strong emotions and not from logic or reason.”
+The term visceral is another one of the vocabulary words on our list that has both a clinical meaning and a practical one.
+Merriam-Webster lists this latter definition as “coming from strong emotions and not from logic or reason.”
 Synonyms of visceral include:

 Official Definition: (noun)—someone marked by fervent partisanship

-One of the college words you’ll need to know for your classes, especially in History or Political Science is the term zealot.
+One of the vocabulary words you’ll need to know for your classes, especially in History or Political Science, is the term zealot.
 Merriam-Webster defines the noun zealot as a person “marked by fervent partisanship for a person, cause, or an ideal.”
 There are a few close synonyms for the word, including:

 The term zealot has a negative connotation and is often used to describe someone who makes rash decisions or uses poor judgment as a result of misplaced passion.

 Official Definition: (noun)— the strongest or most successful period of time